 There are some factors that can increase your risk of developing mesothelioma, they are explained below.
 But having any of these risk factors doesn’t mean you will definitely get cancer.

 We know that asbestos causes most cases of pleural mesothelioma.
 The risk is greater if you were exposed to large amounts of it from for a very long period of time.
 Many people with mesothelioma in the abdomen (peritoneal mesothelioma) have also been exposed to asbestos.

-We have known of a link between asbestos and lung disease since the beginning of the 18th century.
-But the link with mesothelioma has only been known since the 1960's.
+The link with mesothelioma and asbestos has only been known since the 1960s.
 Unfortunately, the number of cases of mesothelioma in the UK each year is expected to rise sharply for the next few years.
 This is because of the heavy use of asbestos in industry from the end of the second world war up until the mid 1970s.

 What asbestos is

 Asbestos is an insulating material that’s heat and fire resistant.
+The use of asbestos was banned in 1999 in the UK.
 It was widely used in: